voldikss/vim-floaterm/README.md

 [Floaterm](https://github.com/voldikss/vim-floaterm/tree/master/bin), which is
 a builtin script in this plugin, allows you to open files from within `: terminal` without starting a nested nvim.
-To archive that, just literally replace `vim/nvim` with `floaterm`, e.g. `floaterm somefile.txt`
+To achieve that, just literally replace `vim/nvim` with `floaterm`, e.g. `floaterm somefile.txt`

 P.S.